valgur/xtr/docs-src/guide.rst

 ~~~~~~~~

 The consumer thread associated with a given logger will terminate only
-when the logger and all associated sinks have been destructed, and is
+when the logger and all associated sources have been destructed, and is
 joined by the logger destructor.
 This means that when the logger
-destructs, it will block until all associated sinks have also destructed.
+destructs, it will block until all associated sources have also destructed.

-This is done to prevent creating 'orphan' sinks which are open but not being
+This is done to prevent creating 'orphan' sources which are open but not being
 read from by a logger.
-This should make using the logger easier as sinks will
+This should make using the logger easier as sources will
 never lose data and will never be disconnected from the associated logger
-unless they are explicitly disconnected by closing the sink.
+unless they are explicitly disconnected by closing the source.

 CPU Affinity
 ~~~~~~~~~~~~